 Whether congregational or individual, prayer is a disposition of the heart, a way of being as much as a ritual act.
 There is listening and speaking in these conversations with God.
 And many who pray attest that these words of thanks, of praise, of repentance, and petition take place anywhere and everywhere.
-For Christians, prayer is not reserved for churches or for Sundays, but is an ongoing, daily, attentiveness to God’s presence.
+For Christians, prayer is not reserved for churches or for Sundays; it is an ongoing, daily attentiveness to God’s presence.

 The postures of prayer are many: kneeling with eyes closed, standing with arms raised, sitting with head bowed.
 The places of prayer are many, too.
 In a recent survey of Episcopalians at prayer, people responded that they pray when they are out running in the morning, when they swim laps at the pool, when they walk on the beach, and when they take a break at the office.
 Said an Alaska schoolteacher, “I go to my room whenever I need to pray.
 I lock myself in and kneel down.
 Other times, I just look up at the sky—I’m thankful for the air we breathe, the wind, the clouds, the earth we walk on.”